-Arcadia Land Partners is requesting a Special Use Permit for a retention pond associated with the final plat of HomeTown Canal District Phase 5A.
-The property is located east of the Home Town Lakes on the south side of Ice House Drive and west of Bridge Street.
+Arcadia Land Partners is requesting a Special Use Permit for retention pond associated with the final plat of HomeTown Canal District Phase 5A.
+The property is located east of the lakes on the south side of Ice House Drive and west of Bridge Street.

-The public hearing was continued from the March 2, 2017, meeting in order to allow the applicant time to provide updated engineering plans for the retention pond and canal.
-The plans were submitted for review on March 8, 2017.
-Staff has continued concern for the design of the outfall structure at the terminus of the canal as it enters The Lakes.
-Staff will provide additional information about the updated plans at the public hearing.
+The public hearing was continued from the March 6, 2017, meeting in order to allow the applicant time to provide updated engineering plans for the retention pond and canal.